-Pot lids are always hard to store, they usually don’t nest together like the pots do.
-If you happen to have pretty lids, you can mount them on your wall for a pretty display.
+Pot lids always take up too much of my kitchen storage space, they usually don’t nest together as the pots do.
+If you happen to have pretty lids, you can mount them on your wall for a unique display.
 This idea also works for dinner plates.

 Displaying your dishes on open shelving leaves room in the cabinets for other items like groceries.

 Create a coffee station.
 This one was created using Ikea’s Fintorp system.
 Genius.